Delaware Flats

 Delaware Flats is a historic apartment building located at Indianapolis, Indiana.
 It was built in 1887, and is a three-story, ten bay wide, Classical Revival style painted brick and limestone building.
 The first floor has commercial storefronts with cast iron framing.
 The upper stories feature two-story blank arches with Corinthian order pilasters.

 It was listed on the National Register of Historic Places in 1983.
 It is located in the Washington Street-Monument Circle Historic District.

+It remains unclear who was the first owner of the building.
+There is a local tale that the ghost of a medical assistant killed in the building in 1911 haunts the building.
+Lynn B. Millikan bought the building that same year and turned it into the Hotel Barton.
+It was turned into a nursing home in 1966, and the Salvation Army eventually became the owner.